remotephone/blog.rmtph.one/_posts/2019-11-20-OpenVPN-on-DDWRT.md

 The correct version should have a comment that says: easy-rsa version 2.x
 ~~~

-To fix this, the container uses a copy of that same file and names it appropraitely to match the version of openssl on the system.
+To fix this, the container uses a copy of that same file and names it appropriately to match the version of openssl on the system.

 Doing this non-interactively means you need to pass some additional arguments during the build process. `/tmp/CA/build-ca --batch nopass` means you don't have to provide a password for signing certificates through this CA.